Birch Hill, WI

 About Birch Hill, WI

-Birch Hill is a small community in Wisconsin with a population of 279 residents.
-The median household income is $51,875 per year, which is near the national average.
-The median age in Birch Hill is 32.5 years.
+Birch Hill is a small community located in Wisconsin with a population of 279 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,875 per year, which is 31% below the national median of $75,149.
+The median age of 32.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Birch Hill Ranks in Wisconsin